 Conclusions: Our study demonstrated that PEMFs can accelerate High-altitude stress ulcer (HSU) restoration, which is evidenced by quantitative gastric juice pH value and Ulcer-Index (UI) observation, histological results, TNF-α protein, and Norepinephrine (NE) detection.
 Based on the results, the findings indicated that PEMF, as an effective noninvasive and accessible therapeutic method, might provide an exciting therapeutic alternative for HSU treatment.

-Under some special conditions, PEMF, as an adjuvant therapy, could be combined with drugs to treat gastric ulcer, the actual effects of which require subsequent experiments
+Under some special conditions, PEMF, as adjuvant therapy, could be combined with drugs to treat gastric ulcer, the actual effects of which require subsequent experiments

 Effects of pulsed electromagnetic fields on learning and memory abilities of STZ-induced dementia rats (Mar 2019)